 - Lie on the floor on a yoga mat, with the convex side of the body down.

-- Rest on the forearm, the body lined up head to hips parallel to the wall, and knees bent.
+- Rest on the forearm, the body lined up head to hips parallel to and against a wall, and knees bent.
 Pull the shoulders back until both touch the wall.

 - Let the side ribs sag down toward the floor.